-Your son can usually start drinking as soon as he is fully awake after surgery.
-When drinking well, he will be able to start eating a light diet.
+Your child can usually start drinking as soon as they are fully awake after surgery.
+When drinking well, they will be able to start eating a light diet.
 Please check with your nurse before giving your child anything to eat or drink.